-Accordingly, she pushed the metaling below the surface of the muck, reveling in his wild heartbeat, his frantic moans for help.
-Every so often, she let him up for a brief gulp of air—he would take in a great, shuddery gasp that was almost a wail—and push him back down.
-His fear was delicious.
+Accordingly, she pushed her prey below the surface of the muck, reveling in his wild heartbeat, his frantic moans.
+Every so often, she’d let him up for a brief gulp of air—he would take in a great, shuddery gasp that was almost a wail—and push him back down.
+His panic was delicious.

-Nevertheless, she couldn’t draw it out for too long.
-Other entities would be able to sense her activity, and in her current state, she wouldn’t be able to fight them off.
+But she couldn’t draw it out for too long.
+Other entities would sense her activity, and in her weakened state, she wouldn’t be able to fight them off.
 She had to suck as much as she could from these three bloodbags (she hadn’t forgotten about the one on the hill) and keep a low profile until her strength returned.
 If she got caught up in a fight with Abraxas or Memnoch, her ascendance would be delayed by several millennia.

 The sound of an engine rumbled through the air.
 Dee looked toward it—at the hill to her right—and saw a pair of headlights blaze into existence.

-She heard the truck come to a stop.
-It was a dozen yards away.
+The truck came to a stop a dozen yards away.

 “Ricky!
 Gonzo!
-Where are you?” the man in the truck (Hank, she realized, courtesy of the incoming data from Ricky’s brain) screamed.
+Where are you?” the man in the truck (Hank, she realized, courtesy of the incoming data from Ricky’s psyche) screamed.
 “Come on—let’s fucking GO!”

 Hank looked around, then his gaze settled on Gonzo’s corpse.
 The giant red holes, the wriggling worm-creatures that were burrowing through flesh, bone and armor….